Hand Off Operator Decisions in 8 Weeks and Never Rehire: Delegation Protocol for $90K–$130K Operators

 Jordan’s answer showed she’d made 15+ decisions without approval in her previous role.
 That’s what Chris needed—someone who acts, not someone who asks.

-Most founders delegate individual tasks but not decision authority.
-“You handle this client issue,” but no framework for the next client issue.
+Most founders delegate individual tasks but not decision authority: “You handle this client issue,” with no framework for the next similar client issue.

-That creates ping-pong delegation.
-Team handles one case, escalates a similar case tomorrow, and the founder has to decide again.
+That creates ping-pong delegation where the team handles one case, escalates a similar case the next day, and the founder still has to decide again.

-Framework delegation fixes this: “You handle all client issues under $5K impact using these criteria.”
+Framework delegation fixes this by saying, “You handle all client issues under $5K impact using these criteria.”

 Chris’s before/after: